bmesuere/PhD-thesis/chapter6.md

 ### Unipept version 0.1 &ndash; 0.4

 After creating a database-backed mapping from peptide sequences to organisms, the use of Java for the client application was reevaluated.
-The main advantages were familiarity with the programming language, good performance and (theoretically) cross-platformness.
-This was offset by drawbacks such as the need for installation of the application, the difficulty to distribute updates and the need to run your own database as a user.
+The main advantages were familiarity with the programming language, good performance and, at least theoretically, cross-platformness.<span class="aside">Users would also have to set up a local database, still requiring platform-specific solutions.</span> This was offset by drawbacks such as the need for installation of the application, the difficulty to distribute updates and the need to run your own database as a user.
 Because the target audience of Unipept is non-technical users and we had an agile development style in mind, the disadvantages outweighed the benefits.

 In the end, we chose to rebuild the client as a web application using the Ruby on Rails framework ([@Fig:ch6fig3]).
 The main reason for choosing for a web application was the low threshold for users to start using the application and the ease with which new versions can be deployed.
 This client-server architecture also completely shifts the technical burden away from the user.
 The choice for Ruby on Rails was a bit of a risk since we had no previous experience with it, but the framework looked promising and was becoming popular very fast.

 <p style="display:none" class='image-screenshot'> </p> ![The homepage of version 0.1 of the Unipept web application.](images/ch6fig3.png){#fig:ch6fig3}

 Unipept version 0.1 was a straightforward reimplementation of the existing PeptideInfo tool.
 As can be seen in @Fig:ch6fig4, the user could submit a tryptic peptide in a search form to which the application responded with an overview in which species the peptide was found.
+The only noteworthy change to the old application was the inclusion of not only the complete RefSeq genomes, but also the draft genomes.

 <p style="display:none" class='image-screenshot'> </p> ![Web-based reimplementation of the PeptideInfo tool.
 The analysis for the peptide <span class='small-caps'>AAALAYAK</span> is shown.](images/ch6fig4.png){#fig:ch6fig4}